veeam/blksnap/README.md

 ### How to create rpm package
 There are several variants, look in the ./pkg/rpm directory.

-## blksnap tool
+## Tools
-The blksnap tool allows you to manage the module from the command line.
+The blksnap tools allows you to manage the module from the command line.
 The program allows for execution of individual ioctls of the blksnap module.
 The interface of the program may seem inconvenient to the user, since it is assumed that it will be called by other applications.